 Please indicate your voting instructions on the enclosed proxy card, date and sign it, and return it in the postage paid envelope provided.
-If you sign, date and return the proxy card but give no voting instructions, your shares will be voted "FOR" the nominees for director named in the attached Proxy Statement (i.e., Proposal 1), and, in the proxies' discretion, either "FOR" or "AGAINST" any other business that may properly arise at the Meeting.
+If you sign, date and return the proxy card but give no voting instructions, your shares will be voted "FOR" the nominees for director named in the attached Proxy Statement (i.e., Proposal 1), "FOR" the authorization of the Adviser to vote proxies on behalf of the Fund in favor of discount control mechanisms (i.e., Proposal 2) and, in the proxies' discretion, either "FOR" or "AGAINST" any other business that may properly arise at the Meeting.
 In order to avoid the additional expense to the Fund of further solicitation, we ask your cooperation in mailing in your enclosed proxy card promptly.